DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 ### Expansions

 Iron helm has many small expansions of which I've each reviewed below.
+I would recommend trying the base game first then slowly building a collection of the expansions if going the printed route, though playing with all expansions at once does cause some bloat in mechanics and things to track.

 #### Loot and Lore